-“In college, you’re around people from different upbringings and backgrounds,” Smith said.
+“In college, you’re around people from different upbringings and backgrounds,” said Smith, who attended Southfield High School for the Arts and Technology.
 “You learn that everyone doesn’t think the same way you do.”
 He believes that everyone’s opinions are valid and that it is important to listen to other people.

 The University has recognized Smith’s involvement and leadership on campus.
 Smith was named a McNair Scholar in 2018 and was given the Ray Marvin Leadership Award in 2019.
 The McNair Scholars Program encourages students to pursue graduate studies by providing opportunities to define goals, engage in research and develop the skills and student/faculty mentor relationships critical to success at the doctoral level.

 Smith presented his McNair Scholar research project “Funding Policy and Education Disparities in Southeast Michigan” at the 25th annual Undergraduate Research Conference, hosted by the University of Buffalo, in Niagara Falls.
 He also presented at another McNair program research conference at Baylor University in Waco, Texas.

 In addition to gaining experience in research and presentation, Smith believes that the McNair Scholars Program made him a better student.

 “It helped me understand how and why I have to do things,” he said.

 The program also gave him the opportunity to take his first solo trip.
 He went to Washington, D.C., and toured Georgetown University and George Washington University.
 He had an amazing trip and plans to visit the nation’s capital again in the future.